jfbramlett/java-tests/README.md

 **_Please answer as many questions as you can.
 Feel free to answer in any order that you feel comfortable with._**

-1. **Coding task 1.
-Longest substring without repeating characters.**
+##1.
+Coding task 1.
+Longest substring without repeating characters.

     Given a string, find the length of the **longest substring** without repeating characters.